 *If you can spare an extra day and night, I highly recommend a day trip (via ferry) to the Aran Islands, where you’ll find the Irish-speaking community, rolling hills, and soft Aran wool.

 Galway -> Killarney

 The DL: After spending two nights in Galway, get up early and drive to the Cliffs of Moher – Ireland’s most photographed landmark.
+If you really want to have the best Ireland road trip, then you can’t miss this.
 You can take a walk on the trails here, and even grab lunch nearby.
 On your way to the Cliffs, you’ll pass through quaint small towns, including Lisdoonvarna, home to the famous Matchmaker Bar.
 Spend the rest of the afternoon driving to Killarney.

 2 days/ 3 nights